 A closer look at the areas the Seattle Seahawks could address in the draft.
-Today we'll look at the running backs, who are scheduled to work out Saturday in Indianapolis.
+We'll get started today with a look at the offensive line, which is scheduled to work out Friday in Indianapolis.

 Three players the Seahawks could target in the draft: